nightfrost/Lost-In-Translation/README.md

 # Lost in Translation app

-A front-end text- to sign language app, that allows the user to login and translate text to sign language.
+A front-end text to sign language app, that allows the user to login and translate text to sign language.

 ## Getting Started